 Term of Committee Membership

 Committee appointments shall be at the will and pleasure of the Board Chair and shall serve concurrent with the term of the appointing Board Chair, unless a different term is designated by the Board.
-The Board Chair shall discharge Ad-Hoc Committees when their work has been completed or when it is determined advisable to discontinue the Committee(s).
+The Board Chair shall discharge Ad Hoc Committees when their work has been completed or when it is determined advisable to discontinue the Committee(s).

 ARTICLE IV